CurveDocs/curve-resources/docs/reward-gauges/boosting-your-crv-rewards.md

 ## Determining Your Required Boost

-The first step to boosting your rewards is to determine how much CRV you'll need to lock.
+The first step to boosting your rewards is determining how much CRV you'll need to lock.
 All gauges have different requirements, meaning some pools are easier to boost than others.
 It depends on how much others have locked and how much the liquidity gauge has.

 You can find the calculator at this address: [https://dao.curve.fi/minter/calc](https://dao.curve.fi/minter/calc)​